Delta-function-potential junctions with quasiparticles occupying tilted bands with quadratic-in-momentum dispersion: 3D QBCP

-As we have understood by now from the 2d case, this implies the presence of the evanescent waves, corresponding to the imaginary solutions for $k_z$.
+As we have understood by now from the 2D case, the imaginary solutions for $k_{z}$ imply the presence of the evanescent waves.

-We will follow the same procedure as described for the 2d QBCP.
-Without any loss of generality, we consider the transport of one of the degenerate positive energy states, $\Psi_{+,1}$, corresponding to electron-like particles for one of the two degenerate conduction bands, with the Fermi level outside the potential barrier being adjusted to a value $E =\varepsilon_{3d} (k_x,k_y, k_z) $.
+To obtain the transport coefficients, we will follow the same procedure as described for the 2D QBCP.
+Without any loss of generality, we consider the transport of one of the degenerate positive-energy states, $\Psi_{+,1}$, corresponding to electron-like particles for one of the two degenerate conduction bands, with the Fermi level outside the potential barrier being adjusted to a value $E =\varepsilon_{3D} (k_x,k_y, k_z) + \eta\,k_y $ (with $E>0$).
 In this case, a mode $\sim \tilde \Psi_{k_x, k_y} (z) \, e^{i \,k_x \, x}\, e^{i \,k_y \,y}$ is constructed in a piecewise fashion as

 where